tinsayg/MarketMind/README.md

 **Project Steps**

-* Download past SP500 data dating back to 1990 using the yfinance package
+* Download past SP500 data dating back to 1990 using the yfinance package.
-* Create an initial machine learning model and estimate accuracy
+* Create an initial machine learning model and estimate accuracy.
-* Build a backtesting engine to more accurately measure accuracy
+* Build a backtesting engine to more accurately measure accuracy.
-* Improve the accuracy of the model
+* Improve the accuracy of the model.

 # Frameworks/Tools utilized